aragon/greeter-plugin-tutorial/README.md

 import {Plugin, IDAO} from "@aragon/osx/core/plugin/Plugin.sol";

 contract GreeterPlugin is Plugin {
-  // Permissions are what enables bytes32 public constant GREET_PERMISSION_ID = keccak256("GREET_PERMISSION");
+  // Permissions are what connects everything together.
+Addresses who have been granted the GREET_PERMISSION will be able to call on functions with the modifier `auth(GREET_PERMISSION_ID)`.
+These will be granted in the PluginSetup.sol contract up next. bytes32 public constant GREET_PERMISSION_ID = keccak256("GREET_PERMISSION");

   constructor(IDAO _dao) Plugin(_dao) {}